How To Clean Range Hood Filter

 How to remove range hood filter ?

-Here is the step-by-step guide for how to remove kitchen exhaust fan filter
+Here is the step-by-step process for how to remove kitchen exhaust fan filter

 1. Lift the back of the range hood filters up, inside the vent hood.